Fast and furious: everything you need to know about the mounted games at HOYS - Horse & Hound

 Six teams will compete in each session over the first three performances at HOYS.

-The teams are awarded points according to their placing in each round and the winner of The Virbac 3D Worming Cup will be the team finishing with the most points after Sunday (8 October) evening’s round.
+The teams are awarded points according to their placing in each round and the winner of The Virbac 3D Worming Cup will be the team finishing with the most points after Thursday afternoon’s round (4 October).
+The teams then start afresh competing from Thursday evening until the final on Sunday (7 October) for the coveted Prince Phillip Cup.

 |Team Number